pradyumnac/Moon/about/index.md

 title: About the Theme
 tags:
   - about
-  - Jekyll
+  - Pradyumna
-  - theme
+  - Python
-  - moon
+  - Devops
 date: {}
 comments: false
 published: true